dotnet/docs/docs/csharp/programming-guide/classes-and-structs/methods.md

  For more information, see [return](../../../csharp/language-reference/keywords/return.md).

 ## Async Methods
  By using the async feature, you can invoke asynchronous methods without using explicit callbacks or manually splitting your code across multiple methods or lambda expressions.
-The async feature was introduced [!INCLUDE[vs_dev11_long](../../../csharp/includes/vs_dev11_long_md.md)].

  If you mark a method with the [async](../../../csharp/language-reference/keywords/async.md) modifier, you can use the [await](../../../csharp/language-reference/keywords/await.md) operator in the method.
 When control reaches an await expression in the async method, control returns to the caller, and progress in the method is suspended until the awaited task completes.
 When the task is complete, execution can resume in the method.